Yorko/yorko.github.io/_posts/2022-10-01-mlcourseai-roadmap.md

 <div style="text-align:center"><img src="/images/20221001-mlcourseai-roadmap/topic6-teaser.png"  /></div>

 Feature engineering is one of the most interesting processes in the whole of ML.
-It's an art or at least craft and is therefore not yet well-automated.
+It's an art or at least a craft and is therefore not yet well-automated.
 The article describes the ways of working with heterogeneous features in various ML tasks with texts, images, geodata, etc. Practice with the ["Alice" competition](https://www.kaggle.com/c/catch-me-if-you-can-intruder-detection-through-webpage-session-tracking2) is going to convince you how powerful feature engineering can be.
 And that it's a lot of fun as well!

 1. Read the [article](https://mlcourse.ai/articles/topic6-features/) (same in a form of a [Kaggle Notebook](https://www.kaggle.com/kashnitsky/topic-6-feature-engineering-and-feature-selection))